RogerJFX/PPP/ppp.md

 managed to get the point.
 And often we permanently have to struggle through the project's code later.
 We all remember ourselves swearing at some lines of code, even if we did not know the exact reason.

 But why?
-Is it possible the former author simply was impolite, though he did all right and met any compliance?
+Is it possible the former author simply was impolite, though he did all right and met any so far known compliance?

 This is what we discuss here: what is politeness in software development?